• Campaigns

 However, I would like to offer some of my own observations and thoughts, and invite local brothers and sisters to consider these as they think about where to put their cross on the ballot this Thursday.

-You might ask where the Labour Party is in all this?
-On the national stage, Labour is being squeezed on all sides, losing its traditional voters to Reform UK on the right, and ‘progressive’ parties such as the Greens on the left.
+On the national stage, Labour is being squeezed on all sides, losing its traditional voters to Reform on the right, and ‘progressive’ parties such as the Greens on the left.

-The outcome of the Gorton and Denton by-election is likely to impact which parts of its rapidly disintegrating voter coalition that the current Labour Government will try and hold on to.
+The outcome of the Gorton and Denton by-election is likely to impact which parts of its rapidly disintegrating voter coalition the current Labour government will try and hold on to.
 The party has already tried shifting to the right.
-We saw this in Prime Minister Keir Starmer’s infamous “island of strangers” speech, and his targeting of the Bangladeshi community in his general election campaign.
-But, left-wing, ‘progressive’ and Muslim campaigners have also successfully won concessions, such as the Government’s recognition of Palestine last September amid the ongoing genocide in Gaza.
+We saw this in Prime Minister Keir Starmer’s infamous “Island of Strangers” speech, and his targeting of the Bangladeshi community in his general election campaign.
+But left-wing, ‘progressive’, and Muslim campaigners have also successfully won concessions, such as the government’s recognition of Palestine last September amid the ongoing genocide in Gaza.

 It’s also worth remembering that Labour has historically enjoyed overwhelming Muslim support nationwide.
 Some local Muslim voters may still prefer Labour to the Greens too.
 But this attitude raises important questions.
 Do Labour really deserve Muslim support?